-If you can’t see a traffic sign (eg because it’s covered by trees), the examiner will give you directions until you can see the next one.
+If you cannot see a traffic sign (for example, because it’s covered by trees), the examiner will give you directions until you can see the next one.

 Forgetting the directions

 You can ask the examiner to confirm the directions if you forget them.
-It doesn’t matter if you don’t remember every direction.
+It does not matter if you do not remember every direction.

 Going off the route

-Your test result won’t be affected if you go off the route, unless you make a fault while doing it.
+Your test result will not be affected if you go off the route, unless you make a fault while doing it.